bbarr/ulmus/README.md

   }
 })

-counter.rand() // results in async request

 counter.subscribe(() => {
-  // some time later, we will see a random number logged,
-  // OR, the previous number and an `error` console.log(counter.getState())
+  console.log(counter.getState())
 })

+counter.actions.set(10)

+// logs 10

+counter.actions.inc()

+// logs 11

+counter.actions.rand()

+// eventually logs some random number, or the previous number and an error message

 ```

 A few new things here:

 1. We made our state an object and put the number for our counter as property `n`.
 This enables us to attach the `error` message if a call to our API fails.

 2. there is now a call to `subscribe` with a callback function that will be executed every time after an action is triggered.

 3. Most importantly, actions can return a tuple of [ newState, aCommand ].
 Commands are how we trigger side-effects, eventually.
 When we created our store, we gave it an `effects` object containing a property `get` that fired an HTTP request.
 This is exposed to our actions in the `commands` property on `context`.
 The important thing to note is: calling a command does NOT execute a side-effect.
 It simply returns a piece of data that Ulmus will match to the correct effect and execute asynchronously.
 This means, again, that commands return data.
 Our actions are STILL synchronous, and deal with data.

 The last point is probably the most important difference between Ulmus and Redux.
-Your actions remain synchronous, and simply modify data.
+Your actions remain synchronous, and only modify data.
 They are referentially transparent.

 Let's say we only want to set our counter to a positive number.
 If `set` is given a negative number, it should just grab a random number, which let's say will always be positive.